openl2m/openl2m/docs/index.rst

 network switches, OpenL2M can handle any device that has some sort of network API (e.g. SSH, Netconf, REST, etc.)

 OpenL2M is written in Django 3 and Python 3.
+Documentation is written in ReStructured Text format, which is rendered with the Sphynx documentation generator.

 **What's New:**

+v2.2 add support for Aruba AOS-CX switches.

 v2.1 implements command templates, a controlled method to give users variable input on commands.
 This gives tremendous flexibility in giving users in a controlled fashion more visibility into the device.